ESSENTIALS OF DIAGNOSIS

 2. Hypertonic hyponatremia

 The best clinical examples of this situation are hyperglycemia, and less commonly, mannitol infusion.
 Both glucose and mannitol are active osmoles, increasing the osmolality of the extracellular fluid, which pulls water from inside cells into the extracellular space.
-Note, this leads to a reduction in intracellular volume, and cerebral edema is not caused by hyponatremia ...
+Note, this leads to a reduction in intracellular volume, and cerebral edema is not ...